thorbits/thScripts/README.md

     -  Internet connection for downloading kernel sources and dependencies.

 - **Installation and Usage**
-   -  Download the Script - download ezkernel.sh from its source (https://github.com/thorbits/thScripts/blob/main/ezkernel_debian.sh).
+   -  Download the Script - download ezkernel_debian.sh from its source (https://github.com/thorbits/thScripts/blob/main/ezkernel_debian.sh).
    -  Make the Script Executable - open a terminal and navigate to the directory where ezkernel_debian.sh is located, then run the following command to make the script executable **>** _chmod +x ezkernel_debian.sh_
    -  Run the Script - execute the script with root privileges **>** _sudo ./ezkernel_debian.sh_
    -  Follow On-Screen Prompts - the script will display progress information and prompts during execution.